 In April 2018, GASB issued Statement No. 88, Certain Disclosures Related to Debt, Including Direct Borrowings and Direct Placements.
 The primary objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
 This Statement is effective for OCLTA's fiscal year ending June 30, 2019.
-OCLTA has not determined the effect of this Statement.
+See note 7.

 In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
 This Statement is effective for OCLTA's fiscal year ending June 30, 2021.
-OCLTA has not determined the effect of this Statement.
+OCLTA, however, has early implemented this Statement in this fiscal year.
+OCLTA has determined that this Statement does not have a material impact on the financial statements.